delib/teamrubber.smrt/smrt/publish/README.txt

-This directory stores the exported CSV files from the scraper used for graphing the past performance
+* This directory stores the exported CSV files from the scraper used for graphing the past performance
+* This file also acts to keep the "publish" folder in the GIT checkout so SMRT doesn't throw a wobbler when it starts exports